Antioquia brushfinch

-The Antioquia brushfinch (Atlapetes blancae) is a poorly known species of bird from the family Passerellidae.
-It was scientifically described in 2007 on basis of three museum specimens from Antioquia, Colombia, which were previously labelled as slaty brushfinches (Atlapetus schistaceus).
+The Antioquia brushfinch (Atlapetes blancae) is a poorly known species of bird from Colombia.
+It was scientifically described in 2007 on basis of three museum specimens from Antioquia, Colombia, which were previously mislabelled as slaty brushfinches (Atlapetus schistaceus).
 The specific epithet blancae refers to the whitish underparts of the new species, while also commemorating the Colombian lepidopterologist Blanca Huertas, the wife of ornithologist Thomas M. Donegan (who described the species).
 All three museum skins were collected in the 20th century, but only one label has a date, which is given as 1971.
-Subsequent fieldwork in Antioquia has failed to find this species again.
-The species description has been approved by the South American Classification Committee.
-It has been recommended for a critically endangered status.
+Despite recent research attempts, much of what is known of the species remains preliminary.